Released December 11, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Arizona remained unchanged at 61.4 percent in July.
+The labor force participation rate in Arizona rose to 61.6 percent in September from 61.4 percent in the prior month.

 The 10-year high for the labor force participation rate in Arizona was 62.2 percent occurring in December 2019, and the 10-year low was 60 percent occurring in November 2015.